 This is a photo of the women's Calibre Bossnut V2

 but, no matter, as both the men's and the women's versions are identical aside from the paint job, grips, saddle and a lighter shock tune on the women's bike.
 Specwise the two get a Shimano Deore 2 x 10 speed drivetrain with a SunRace cassette and Shimano Deore hydraulic disc brakes with 180mm/160mm rotors.
 The wheels are comprised of WTB i25 rims and Formula hubs, shod with WTB tyres; a nice and grippy 2.3" Vigilante at the front and a faster rolling 2.2" Bee Line at the rear.
 There is a 15mm bolt thru axle up front and a QR at rear plus Ritchey bars, Calibre stem and FSA headset.
 The list price is £1,300 but you can buy this for £900 with a Go Outdoors discount card.
-We've got a ladies Bossnut V2 and a men's Bossnut Evo in for test so will keep you updated with the results soon!
+We've reviewed the ladies Bossnut V2 here.

 Nukeproof Scout 275 and 290 Race